dtbooy/T2A2-API-Webserver-Project/README.md

 ```

 ## Group Model
 The Group model represents the groups table in the database for the app.
 This table contains information regarding the groups.
-The model has one bidirectional many to one relationship with the UserGroup Model (The UserGroup model being a junction table representing a many to many relationship between the User and Group Models).
+The model has one bidirectional many to one relationship with the UserGroup Model (The UserGroup model being a join table representing a many to many relationship between the User and Group Models).

 This relationship has the ```cascade="all, delete-orphan" ``` set, which means the app will cascade the deletion of Group records to the associated records in the UserGroup model.
 The Groups model also defines a foreign key (admin_id) referencing the users.id column in the Users model.
 This relationship isn't defined as a bidirectional relationship in SQLAlchemy as this is not required in the functionality of the app.
 It does have the ```ondelete='CASCADE'``` property, means the DBMS will delete the group if the group admin user account is deleted.
 As described above, this will further cascade to delete all associated references to the group in the users_groups table.